-Please feel free to leave your constructive comments, thoughts, and suggestions for future topics!
+If you’re looking for a running coach, I coach online and in person.
+Please check out the Coaching page for more information.
+Please feel free to leave your constructive comments, thoughts, and suggestions for future blog topics.

-I’m glad to thank Brooks and Powerbar for their support of my running and nutrition.
-Please follow me at @RunMagdalena and like my Facebook Page so you stay up to date on all of our happenings.
+I’m glad to be part of the Dukes Track Club here in Albuqurque, and am glad to thank Brooks for their support of my coaching.
+I post daily activities and happenings on Instagram and Twitter this blog is on Facebook: stay up to date on all of my happenings.
 While you’re at it, go on over to the subscribe via email box and follow this blog!

 Hi Magdalena, congratulations on the coming baby.
 I knew your dad as a cousin growing up in Truchas.
 My step-dad is his uncle Flaymon.
 I haven’t seen Anthony for a few years, but whenever I do, it always seems to be in the mountains.
 Glad to hear you’re continuing to do well in academics and in running.
 Best of luck in your future endeavors.
 Pass along my regards to your dad.